Benefits Of A Monthly Financial Review

 If you struggle between urgent and important tasks in your business, this article helped me.
 (Your monthly financial review is an important, but not necessarily urgent, task.)

-I’ve created a recorded class: How To Complete Your Own Monthly Financial Review.
+I run virtual small group gatherings, aka. online workshops where we do Monthly Financial Review’s.
 If you’re looking to step up as the CFO in your business, this is the starting point.